carpentries-incubator/life-sciences-workshop/_episodes/12-r-data-manipulation-and-plotting.md

 questions:
 - "How do we get going with real data?"
 objectives:
-- "Start to deal with real data and replicate some of the tasks done in spreadsheets"
+- "Be able to load data into R from a CSV file"
+- "Understand the concept of dataframes in R, and their most common corresponding functions"
+- "Be able to create basic plots, and appreciate the importance of exploring data through visualisations"
+- "Be able to load R's build-in datasets"
 keypoints:
 - "Analysis code is built line-by-line"
 ---